OP-TED/eforms-notice-editor/README.md

 ```

 In your browser go to: `localhost:8080/` (or whatever the start logs say)
-For the port settings see `application.properties`.
+For the port settings see `application.yaml`.

-Login credentials and security: Spring Security could be used.

 For development you may use: